mqne/GraphLSTM/README.md

 ### Prerequisites
  - `tensorflow 1.8` or greater

-Apart from *[Tensorflow](https://www.tensorflow.org/install/)*, the following dependencies need to be fulfilled in order to get *GraphLSTM* up and running:
+Apart from *[Tensorflow](https://www.tensorflow.org/install/)*, the following dependencies need to be fulfilled in order to get *Graph LSTM* up and running:

  - `python 3.6` or greater
  - `networkx 2.0` or greater